sanyaade-teachings/cloud-connection/README.md

 When compiling for Android you may see the warning `warning : command line option '-std=c++11' is valid for C++/ObjC++ but not for C [enabled by default]` - C++11 is required by the Google Native Games SDK and it is not used by the plugin itself.

 `__LP64__` warnings when compiling with Android NDK r9d - [Please see this issue](https://code.google.com/p/android/issues/detail?id=69975) which is being resolved in a future release of the Android NDK

+`08-06 16:40:30.573: E/GooglePlayServicesUtil(27040): The Google Play services resources were not found.
+Check your project configuration to ensure that the resources are included.` - You may see this error in your LogCat output.
+This is because text resources from Java libraries are not being compiled properly in Project Anarchy 2014.1

 ### All Platforms